-Correlation of Left Atrial Volume Index With Pro-BNP in Heart Failure With Preserved Ejection Fraction
+Correlation of Left Atrial Volume Index with Pro-BNP in Heart Failure with Preserved Ejection Fraction

-Materials and Methods: All patients who fulfilled the inclusion criteria and visited LUMHS, Jamshoro were included in the study.
-Informed consent was taken after explaining the procedure, risks, and benefits of the study.
-Peripheral venous blood samples were obtained for the assessment of Pro-BNP levels.
-A detailed comprehensive echocardiography was performed on all patients.
-All collected data were entered into the proforma attached at the end and used electronically for research purposes.
+Methodology: This descriptive Cross-Sectional Study was conducted at Department of Cardiology, Liaquat University of Medical & Health Sciences (LUMHS), Jamshoro, Pakistan, during Six months after the approval of synopsis from March 26, 2021 to September 25, 2021.
+All patients who fulfilled the inclusion criteria and visited to LUMHS, Jamshoro were included in the study.
+Informed consent was taken after explaining the procedure, risks and benefits of the study.
+Peripheral venous blood samples were obtained for assessment of pro- BNP level.
+A detailed comprehensive echocardiography was performed in all patients.
+All the collected data were entered into the proforma attached at the end and used electronically for research purpose.

 Published